5GameMaker/angle/README.md

 \- a figura mod

-Angle allows you to extract a full profile from a .moon file.
-If you have a profile loaded on server, but you have lost the sources, you can use `/figura export avatar avatar` to get the ~~.moon~~ .nbt file and then do `$ angle avatar.nbt path/to/figura/avatars/avatar` to get them back.
+Angle allows you to extract a full avatar from a .moon file.
+If you have an avatar uploaded to the cloud, but lost the sources, you can use `/figura export avatar avatar` to get the ~~.moon~~ .nbt file and then run `$ angle avatar.nbt avatars/avatar` to get it back.

 Keep in mind that we cannot restore what is not stored (i.e. blockbench settings are lost).